Requirements for Ob-Gyn Residency Training

 - International medical graduates must have valid ECFMG certification before the application deadline.

 - DO students who ultimately wish to practice in Florida must have already completed their AOA-required rotating internship.
 Our residency curriculum does not fulfill this requirement, set by the Florida Board of Medicine in order to obtain a Doctor of Osteopathic Medicine license in this state.

 The University of Florida Department of Obstetrics and Gynecology is an equal employment opportunity employer.

-For more information on the application process or our training program, please contact the Residency Coordinator, Mary Latham, at (352) 273-7943.
+For more information on the application process or our training program, please contact the Residency Coordinator, Nicole Drake, at (352) 273-7943.